mangila/spring-sec/README.md

 Design for Security is a broad topic, but let's KISS (Keep it simple Stupid) :)

-**NOTE** DO NOT forget Spring Actuator when securing a Spring Boot application.
+**NOTE** DO NOT forget about Spring Actuator when securing a Spring Boot application.

 #### Basic Web App L7 Security Design scope